hphelion/documentation/cloudos/prepare.overview.md

 #### Focus Service

-The HP Cloud OS Focus service serves as the Topology Design Registry and Repository Service.
+The HP Helion Cloud OS Focus service serves as the Topology Design Registry and Repository Service.
 Focus provides for persistent store and management of TOSCA-based templates.
 Focus allows you to:

 Focus allows you to: